ONSgeo/Area_Classification/README.md

       - Scotland's migrant indicator data [from the Flexible Table Builder](https://www.scotlandscensus.gov.uk/webapi/jsf/tableView/tableView.xhtml).
 The file should be renamed 'migrant_indicator_percentage'.

-#### Data download

-Do the manual data downloads first before running any of the scripts.
-Ensure they are in the same directory where the downloads will be stored.

 ### Census 2021 Output Areas (legacy ReadME)
 This repository contains code to download and clean all Output Area level data for the England and Wales 2021 Census.